traverson/halfred/README.md

 * `embeddedResource(key)`: Returns the first element of the array of embedded resources for the given `key` or `null` if there are no embedded resources for this `key`.
 The returend object is a `Resource` object.
 * `embedded(key)`: Alias for `embeddedResource(key)`
 * `original()`: Returns the unmodified, original object that was parsed to this resource.
 This is rather uninteresting for the source object you give to the `parse` method (because you probably still have a reference to the source object) but it is a convenient way to get the part of the source object that corresponds to an embedded resource.
+* `curieArray`: Returns the array of curies.
+Each object in the array is a link object, which means it can be templated etc. See below for link object API.
+* `curie(name)`: Returns the curie with the given name, if any.
+The returned object is a link object, which means it can be templated etc. See below for link object API.
 * `validationIssues()`: Returns all validation issues.
 Validation issues are only gathered if validation has been turned on by calling `halfred.enableValidation()` before calling `halfred.parse`.
 * `validation()`: Alias for `validationIssues()`